emelent/bnry-server/README.md

 POST: /new/image

-	with multipart form data in with a description and file named image adds a new image to the server
+	with multipart form data which requires a `description` field with a description of the image and an `image` field with the new image to  upload to the server